 Considering a major theme of the holiday season is "togetherness, yay!", it's easy to feel like everyone has love and connection but you.
-The reality, though, is that you aren't the only one spending the holidays alone and you certainly arean’t the only one feeling lonely.
+The reality, though, is that you aren't the only one spending the holidays alone and you certainly aren't the only one feeling lonely.
 Why do we point this out?
 Because it can be oddly comforting to remember just how many other people are in the same boat.
 It's not that anyone wants other people to also be sad, but knowing that you're not alone in the struggle can help you feel connected to others through the universality of difficult experiences.

 Let's be real, this will probably be a tough holiday.
 Really tough.
 If you're spending any of it alone, acknowledge things will be hard and then cut yourself some slack.
-This holiday won't look like holidays past or like a feel-good Hallmark movie, but remind yourself (and this is the important part) that just because your holiday doesn't look ideal doesn't mean there can't be moments of peace, comfort, and joy.
+This holiday won't look like holidays past or like a feel-good Hallmark movie, but remind yourself (and this is the important part!) that just because your holiday doesn't look ideal, doesn't mean there can't be moments of peace, comfort, and joy.

-Tip Number Three: Reach out to others
+3. Reach out to others.

-Some of your will balk at this suggestion, saying that you have no one to reach out to.
+Some of you will balk at this suggestion, saying that you have no one to reach out to.
 We don't know your situation and so we can't question it, but we do recommend that you at least ask yourself this question:

-Quite often people feel alone, but don't take steps to reach out to others.
+Quite often, people feel alone but don't take steps to reach out to others.
 This is normal and can happen for a variety of reasons including:

-- You feel as though you don't have the energy to try
+- You feel as though you don't have the energy to try.

-- You feel ambivalent about going anywhere so you're waiting to be pushed (or dragged)
+- You feel ambivalent about going anywhere, so you're waiting to be pushed (or dragged).

-- You feel hesitant to rely on, open up to, or trust people
+- You feel hesitant to rely on, open up to, or trust people.

-- You're scared to put yourself out there for fear that your worst suspicions about being alone will be confirmed
+- You're scared to put yourself out there for fear that your worst suspicions about being alone will be confirmed.

 If you decide that you haven't truly tried to reach out to others, you can make efforts to change that.
 You can call friends or family and ask to be part of their holiday, or you can ask others who you know will be alone if they want to make plans.
 You may be nervous to make these asks, but they can make all the difference if you don't want to spend the day alone.
 And you never know, you may be surprised by the result.
 Some friends and family simply may not realize that you don't have other plans.
 Also, if you have said no in years past, they may not have extended an invite because they assumed you weren't interested.
 If you are interested again, you need to let them know!

-Reaching Out Via Social Media:
+Reaching Out via Social Media:

-Tip Number Four: Call, Skype, text, Facetime, or connect online.
+4. Call, text, FaceTime, or connect online.

-Tip Number Five: Make an actual plan
+5. Make an actual plan.

-Tip Number Six: Decide where you want to be
+6. Decide where you want to be.

-Home may be the place where you most want to be (or the only place you can afford to be), but if you are dreading the prospect of being home alone for the holiday, you may want to think about traveling.
-When we say "travel” we mean going anywhere but home – out of town, splurging on a stay in a local hotel or airbnb, or offering/asking to housesit for friends who are going out of town.
+Home may be the place where you most want to be (or the only place you can afford to be), but you may want to think about traveling if the prospect of being home alone for the holiday fills you with complete dread.
+When we say "travel," we mean going anywhere but home: out of town, splurging on a stay in a local hotel, or offering/asking to housesit for friends who are going out of town.
 If you do decide to travel and are interested in connecting with other solo travelers, take a look online for some of the forums where you can meet and connect with other people traveling alone.
 Also, there are some great tour groups that cater specifically to solo travelers!

-Tip Number Seven: Do what you want to do
+7. Do what you want to do.

 So you don't physically have someone to spend the holiday with, but you always have your loved one's memory.
 We recommend setting aside time to spend with your loved one's memory over the holidays.
 Whether it is something big or something small, decide how your loved one will be part of the day.
 If you don't have any ideas, check out this post of 16 Tips For Continuing Bonds With Loved Ones and this post on Creating New Holiday Traditions After A Loss.

-Tip Number Eleven: Control what you watch or read
+11. Control what you watch or read.

 If you have plans or tips for spending the holidays alone, leave a comment to let us know.
 As always, subscribe over on the sidebar to get all our new posts by email!
-To keep up with us all the time, follow us on facebook, twitter, instagram, and pinterest.
+To keep up with us all the time, follow us on Facebook, Twitter, Instagram, and Pinterest.